 We've created the following statement to convey those beliefs that are the most central to our congregation.
-If you desire a shorter document, simply read the bolded words in each doctrinal item.
+If you desire a shorter document, simply read the bolded words in each item.

 We believe that God is triune, having manifested Himself eternally as Father, Son, and Holy Spirit.
 There's no brief or easy way to explain the tri-unity of God; but let it suffice to say that we believe in one God who has revealed Himself as the eternal Father (often simply called "God"), the eternal Son (who we came to know as Jesus, the Christ/Messiah), and the eternal Holy Spirit (our personal guide, teacher, and comforter who lives in every believer and empowers us for Kingdom service).

-We believe that the human being is spirit, soul, and body.
-This means that humans are made up of three components: 1) the spirit, which is our life force (with which we interact with the spiritual world), the soul is our consciousness, including our intellect (thinker), our emotions (feeler), and our will (chooser), and 3) the body, which is our physical being, with which we interact with the physical world around us.
+We believe that human beings are comprised of three basic parts—spirit, soul, and body.
+The spirit is our life force (with which we interact with the spiritual world), the soul is our consciousness (including our intellect, emotions, and will), and the body is our physical being (with which we interact with the physical world).
 Only the body dies; and for believers, it will eventually be resurrected in a perfect state (without its current ailments and frailties).

 We believe that salvation (redemption) from the bondage of human brokenness is a free gift to all who confess Jesus as Lord and believe that God raised Him from the dead.
 We're not saved by anything we've done.
 Salvation cannot be earned.
 It has been freely offered to all humankind through the death of Jesus, and is received by faith alone.
 Likewise, it cannot be revoked by anything we can do; only by a rejection of the faith that was required to receive it in the first place.